 Dear, that looks like beef, my wife told me as the waiter placed the pizza on the table…

-(Sathya Sai Baba, one of India’s most influential spiritual leaders, breathed his last at a hospital funded by his organisation in his home town of Puttaparthi in Andhra Pradesh on last Sunday.
+(When it comes to holy man, Sathya Sai Baba, one of India’s most influential spiritual leaders would come to mind.
+He breathed his last at a hospital funded by his organisation in his home town of Puttaparthi in Andhra Pradesh last Sunday.
 He was 85.
 Image source: http://www.kevinrdshepherd.info)